aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/using-truetype-fonts/manipulate-and-substitute-truetype-fonts/_index.md

 When Aspose.Words encounters a font in the document for the first time, it attempts to obtain basic font information, such as the font full name, family name, version, style, from the font files located in each font source.
 After all the fonts are retrieved, Aspose.Words uses these details to find the required font data or a suitable replacement for the requested font.

 Since the procedure described above is time-consuming, it may negatively affect application performance at its first launch.
 However, each instance of **FontSettings** has its own cache, which could reduce the processing time of subsequent documents.
-For example, you can share an instance of the **FontSettings** class between different documents, which allows you to speed up the loading of the documents.
+For example, you can share an instance of the **FontSettings** class between different documents, which enables you to speed up the loading of the documents.
 The following example demonstrates this:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithFontSettings-FontSettingsWithLoadOptions.cpp" >}}